-The deeper the Clark level, the greater the risk of metastasis (secondary spread).
-It is useful in predicting outcome in thin tumours, and less useful for thicker ones in comparison to the value of the Breslow thickness.
+The deeper the Clark level, the higher the risk of metastasis (secondary spread).
+It is useful in predicting outcome in thin tumours and less useful for thicker ones in comparison to the value of the Breslow thickness.

-The initial treatment of a primary melanoma is to cut it out; the lesion should be completely excised with a 2–3 mm margin of normal tissue.
+The initial treatment of primary melanoma is to cut it out; the lesion should be completely excised with a 2–3 mm margin of healthy tissue.
 Further treatment depends mainly on the Breslow thickness of the lesion.

-After initial excision biopsy; the radial excision margins, measured clinically from the edge of the melanoma, recommended in the The Australian and New Zealand Guidelines for the Management of Melanoma (2008) are shown in the table below.
-This may necessitate flap or graft to close the wound.
+After initial excision biopsy; the radial excision margins, measured clinically from the edge of the melanoma, recommended in The Australian and New Zealand Guidelines for the Management of Melanoma (2008) are shown in the table below.
+A flap or graft may be needed to close the wound.
 In the case of acral lentiginous and subungual melanoma, this may include partial amputation of a digit.
-Occasionally, the pathologist will report incomplete excision of the melanoma, despite wide margins.
-This means further surgery or radiotherapy will be recommended to ensure the tumour has been completely removed.
+Occasionally, the pathologist will report incomplete excision of the melanoma, despite wide margins requiring further surgery or radiotherapy to ensure the tumour has been completely removed.

 Melanoma staging means finding out if the melanoma has spread from its original site in the skin.
 Most melanoma specialists refer to the American Joint Committee on Cancer (AJCC) cutaneous melanoma staging guidelines (2009).
 In essence, the stages are:

-If the local lymph nodes are enlarged due to metastatic melanoma, they should be completely removed.
+If the local lymph nodes are enlarged due to metastatic melanoma, they should be removed entirely.
 This requires a surgical procedure, usually under general anaesthetic.
 If they are not enlarged, they may be tested to see if there is any microscopic spread of melanoma.
 The test is known as a sentinel node biopsy.

 Lymph nodes containing metastatic melanoma often increase in size quickly.
 An involved node is usually non-tender and firm to hard in consistency.
 If this occurs between planned follow-up visits, let your doctor know promptly.

-If the melanoma is widespread, other forms of treatment may be necessary, but are not always successful in eradicating the cancer.
+If the melanoma is widespread, other forms of treatment may be necessary but are not always successful in eradicating cancer.
 Immunotherapy, biologics such as ipilimumab, and BRAF inhibitors such as vemurafenib and dabrafenib are showing promise.

-The main purpose of follow-up is to detect recurrences early.
+The primary purpose of follow-up is to detect recurrences early.